Placeholder

 Welcome to the Alberta Health Services Section of Clinical Pharmacology and Toxicology (CPT) within the Department of Emergency Medicine – Calgary Zone

 Toxicology is the study of adverse effects on living organisms that may result from exposure to natural or human-made substances, including chemicals, physical agents, and energy.
-It deals with the description of the toxic effects, explanation of the mechanisms of action, and prediction of the degree of the risk to organisms exposed to a toxicant.
+It deals with the description of the toxic effects, explanation of the mechanisms of action, and prediction of the degree of the risk posed to organisms exposed to a toxicant.

 We have a close affiliation with the Poison and Drug Information Service (PADIS), one of the five poison centres in Canada.
-PADIS provides service to the province of Alberta, Saskatchewan and the Northwest Territories.
+PADIS provides service to the province of Alberta, Saskatchewan, and the Northwest Territories.
 Residents from multiple programs spend time at PADIS to learn more about the diagnosis and management of poisoned patients.
 As part of our service to society, we offer both Medical Toxicology and Clinical Pharmacology consultation services covering all Calgary hospitals.

 Calgary is home to the fourth Royal College CPT subspecialty residency in the country and the first in Western Canada.
 This is a two-year program accredited by the Royal College.
 Entry programs for CPT include Emergency Medicine, Internal Medicine, Pediatrics, Psychiatry and Anesthesia.
 Prospective residents can learn more by clicking here to link to our Residency Program page.